 And don’t forget if they’re simply asking for your phone number and to call you directly, you’re going to need to have your act together on all your possible Google My Business locations – wherever these are in the world and they should be fully optimised.

 Google My Business

-Registering for a Google My Business Account increases the visibility of your brand locally and provides a significant boost for your local ranking in the search engine results pages.
-This is an excellent way to drive a higher click-through rate and improve conversions.
-We will create an account for you, submit your business information to Google and ensure that locations are verified.
+Setting up a Google My Business account increases the visibility of your brand locally and provides a significant boost to your local rankings in the search engines.
+This is an excellent way to help your local audience find you and should improve your number of real-life visitors.
+We will set up a Google My Business account for you, submit your business information to Google and ensure that your locations are verified.

 As you can see, there are many questions and no, you are probably not ready!
 Let’s now repeat the “next year will be the year of mobile” syndrome when the world was rushing to pocket internet solutions without you!

 2. Be prepared: Images and videos are one of your greatest opportunities!